GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-6/genesis-6.englishNatural.md

 in moreover he is flesh;
 and his days will be a hundred and twenty years."

-The fallen-ones were in the land in those days; and also after so, which the sons of God came to the daughters of Human (Adam), and to them they birthed the mighty-ones,
+The Fallen (Nephilim) were in the land in those days; and also after so, which the sons of God came to the daughters of Human (Adam), and to them they birthed the mighty-ones,